 People are moving to Tennessee for various reasons.
 Some are moving for a lower cost of living, and others are moving from “liberal” states desiring a more conservative government.
 Many want a peaceful and tranquil atmosphere in comparison to a big city.

-Tennessee is a state with zero state income or property taxes, and that is a big draw.
+Tennessee is a state with zero state income taxes and that is a big draw.
+The state also does not charge property tax rate, but many counties may.
+On average, the county property tax rate is .64 percent, about half the national average.
+Some counties participate in the Property Tax Freeze Program, which eliminates property tax for those aged 65 and older.
 It has the second-lowest per capita state and local tax burden behind Alaska, and Tennessee is 10.3 percent beneath the cost of living index.
 Retiring to Tennessee is often a significant financial plus when moving from states at the top of the scale.

 Retire Tennessee Program